What is a security algorithm?

 Custodian of algorithms

 ETSI is the custodian (distributing authority) of various algorithms.
 As custodian, we handle licensing of the algorithms and distribution of the relevant specifications and other confidential information.
-To use certain algorithms, written authorisation may be required and a fee may be payable.
-Additional authorisations, typically concerning Intellectual Property Rights, may also be necessary.
+To use certain algorithms, written authorization may be required and a fee may be payable.
+Additional authorizations, typically concerning Intellectual Property Rights, may also be necessary.

 A list of the algorithms we have developed ourselves is available on our website.
 This list includes conditions for their use and how to obtain them.

 We also act as custodian for several algorithms produced by other organizations: